Customer problem statement template

 In the design thinking process, you put yourself into the shoes of your customer and seek to understand what they want, need, think and feel.
 This helps you create a product that actually works for them.

-Why use a customer problem statement template
+Why use customer problem statement templates

-When you’re thoughtful and thorough, this statement should provide insight into your customer that helps teams across the business align around a shared vision.
+When you’re thoughtful and thorough, this statement sample template should provide insight into your customer that helps teams across the business align around a shared vision.
 Once you craft a meaningful customer problem statement, you’ll have a better idea of how to give your customers solutions.

-Go through the template from left to right with your team.
+Go through the issue statement template from left to right with your team.
 Start with the first box, which describes the specific type of customer you have in mind, and add your thoughts with sticky notes.
 If you don’t have your customer personas defined, check out our blog on creating user personas to help you fill this section in.

 Next, you’ll fill in the section on what the customer is trying to accomplish.
 This section should be reasonably straightforward, but the next two are trickier: you need to write in what obstacles this customer faces in accomplishing their goal and what causes those obstacles.
 Lastly, estimate how your customer feels about these barriers.